-In video games there is no need to sell chocolate or detergent (by the moment), but cognitive conditioning can also be used to improve the user’s immersion.
+In video games there is no need to sell chocolate or detergent (by the moment, may the time will come in the future), but cognitive conditioning can also be used to improve the user’s immersion.
 To add deeper meanings to situations, to characters, to areas of the video game map, etc.

 For example, we want the villain of our video game to reveal a profound story, one of those characters that just by interacting with him makes you perceive that he has a tragic past and that he was once a different person.
 Well, all this must be explained with music, using cognitive conditioning.
 To express that once was a good person you could use instruments with a rounder and sweeter sound, like some marimbas.